revl/svn_replay/README.md

   the source repository onto a set of non-overlapping directories in the target repository.

-Just like there can be multiple source repositories, there can be multiple `PathMapping` elements for each repository.

 In the example below, trunks of two source repositories become sibling directories in the target repository: